w3c/Guide/bp.md

 approve moving work to the Recommendation track, the Director may consider other factors not listed in this document as well.

-Assessing proposed work's ability to fulfull the W3C mission to [lead the web to its full potential](http://www.w3.org/Consortium/mission) is the traditional criterion the Team and Director use to evaluate whether to start a working group or advance a specification.
+Assessing whether proposed work is likely to fulfull the W3C mission to [lead the web to its full potential](http://www.w3.org/Consortium/mission) is the traditional criterion the Team and Director use to evaluate whether to start a working group or advance a specification.
 While this is "aspirational", it requires judgment that balances the future potential the Web alongside the need for real developers to make the Web work in practice.